Competition and Competitiveness in the Digital Economy

 Mobilizing the network of DCI scholars who share and collaborate on building a vision of innovation-focused competition policies and practices.

-Engaging policy makers by involving them in events.
+Engaging policymakers by involving them in events and programs.

-Developing scholarship through a dedicated journal, developing the foundation and governance of the Journal, and organising the launch and first issues.
+Developing scholarship through a dedicated journal, developing the foundation and governance of the journal, and organising the launch and first issues.
+The Journal of Dynamic Competition (JDC) was established in March 2026 and is freely available online via open access.

 Leadership